TeachBooks/teachbooks-sphinx-tippy/README.md

 - No arrow that points from the tool tip to the link.

 > [!NOTE]
-> For internal references/links, it is important that the file path does not contain spaces.
+> For references/links, it is important that the (auto-generated) file path does not contain spaces.
 If there are spaces, the tool tip will not be shown.

 ## What does it do?